Common Names: Dandelion, Tooth of the Lion, Milk Witch, Fairy Clock, Irish Daisy, Wild Endive, Blow Ball

 Dandelion grows in fields, pastures, meadows, along roadsides, wastelands, sidewalks, lawns and gardens throughout the world.
 Although it will grow almost anywhere, dandelion prefers rich, moist soil and lots of sun.
 It has a thick, long dark tap root that commonly grows 6-18 inches deep but has been known to penetrate to a depth of 10 feet.
 Roots can regenerate after the plant has been cut.
 Dandelion has a bitter white milky sap within the root.
 The leaves are hairless, smooth with jagged shaped edges and formed in a rosette.
 Dandelion flowers are bright golden yellow and are a good source of pollen and nectar for insects and bees in the early spring, summer and into autumn.
 Dandelion seed heads disperse its seeds throughout the year and even the slightest breeze can dislodge a seed head and carry it away.
 When the seed soft seed lands in a spot where growing needs are met, and new dandelion plant will grow.

 Dandelion root is an excellent bitter tonic.
 It is most often consumed as a food or supplement and is quite flavorful and nutritious.
 High in starch, mildly sweet and bitter.
-The liver cleansing properties are useful in the spring after the long winter months.
+The liver cleansing properties are useful in the spring after the long and stagnant winter months.
 Harvesting roots in the late summer and early fall are sweeter and more nourishing because they are higher in starch and inulin.
 The fresh root tincture is a good anti-inflammatory for hives and allergic reactions.

 All the parts of Dandelion are useful and used in a general way as a liver cleanser, diuretic and blood purifier.
 The roots are often used medicinally for the liver and digestion, while the young leaves most often used in water based preparations for diuretic actions helping the urinary tract and kidneys flush out waste.
 Also, a good source of potassium as synthetic diuretic deplete this important nutrient.
 It is a gentle detox and good for edema for the hands, feet and face.